-Origin: ME engreinen < OFr engrainer, to dye scarlet < en- (see en-) + graine, seed, cochineal dye; assoc. in both Fr & E with grain (texture): see grain
+Origin of engrainMiddle English engreinen from Old French engrainer, to dye scarlet from en- (see en-) + graine, seed, cochineal dye; associated, association in both French and eastern; English with grain (texture): see grain

 Origin of engrainMiddle English engreinen to dye with cochineal or kermes from Old French engrainer en- causative pref. ; see en- 1. graine grain ; see grain .